-We have learnt that only DHE and ECDHE key exchanges provide the Forward Secrecy, so let’s take a look at a few examples of how that would look:
+We have learned that only DHE and ECDHE key exchanges provide the Forward Secrecy, so let’s take a look at a few examples of how that would look:

 In this example we can see that our connection to Namecheap is secured using the RSA algorithm (AES_128_GCM) for the authentication purposes only, while the session key generation relies on ECDHE key exchange mechanism.